srirepo-05/Week1_Edunet_P3/README.md

 5)Highly correlated feature pairs were extracted and printed.

-Week2 Updates:
+### Week 2 Updates:

 Tasks accomplished:

-1)Performed Bivariate analysis
+1)Performed Bivariate analysis.

-2) Visualized Outliers in the dataset using boxplot
+2)Visualized Outliers in the dataset using boxplot.

 **IMPROVEMENTS:**

-3)Handled the found outlier using IQR method
+3)Handled the found outlier using IQR method.

-4)Visualized Outliers after being treated using boxplot
+4)Visualized Outliers after being treated using boxplot.